 JC: People from all around the world visit Franklin, Tennessee, and Williamson County by the hundreds of thousands every year to tour the grounds of Carnton, Carter House and Lotz House to learn the story of everything that happened here, right?
 What's, the one thing you want them to take away?

 RH: That something really important happened here.
 Something important, not just to the 750 men, women, and children, black and white, who were here the night of the battle, but something important with consequences that effects them and comes down to them to this day.
 This is our patrimony, and when I say our, I don't mean simply Franklin's or descendants of people who were here or the people who've arrived since them.
 I'm talking about our patrimony as a nation.
 This is ours, and they need to have ownership of that.
 That's what my goal is in anything and everything I do is to be sure that people go away feeling that this is an important spot, you know?
 In olden times, ancient times people were told to put up Ebenezers, to pile up rocks where something important happened, and it shouldn't be forgotten.
 Instead of putting a pile of rocks up, we built a pizza parlor, you know?
 So, part of my goal in founding Franklin's Charge has been to kind of disassemble the pizza parlors and the strip malls, and in their place, put the land back so that people can see something that really is

 What a humbling experience for me personally to get to sit with and get to know Robert over this past couple of years.
 If you've never read his best-selling book Widow of the South, then I highly recommend it.
-And if you've never toured the grounds at Carnton, Carter House or Lotz House, then head over to our online store and purchase a value ticket today.
-It'll save you money and set you up to experience the houses at your leisure.
+And if you've never toured the grounds at Carnton, Carter House or Lotz House, then be sure to put that on your bucket list today.
 Also, mark your calendars for the night of Friday, December 7th.
 Robert will be joining us in the Visitor Center for Art Scene to sign books, share some stories and discuss his next book project.